 After three days, God called Ananias to meet Saul.
 Now for Ananias, this was quite the step of faith.
 This was the same Saul who was planning to imprison believers in Damascus.
 Yet, Ananias obeyed God and went to pray for Saul.
 At that moment, Saul was filled with the Holy Spirit as his spiritual and physical eyes were opened.
 His life was forever changed.

 Have you encountered Christ?
 Have you come face to face with your sinful past in light of Christ’s love and grace?
 Saul went from a religious terrorist to the greatest missionary and theologian in the history of the church.
 What’s your excuse?
-Do you really think your life has been worse than Paul’s?
+Do you really think your life has been worse than Saul’s, who became Paul?
 Confess that you are a sinner in need of God and trust in Jesus as your Savior today.
 His forgiveness and salvation are available for you, as well.